-After a natural disaster, regular garbage pickup might be suspended for several days.
-Used disposable dishes, empty cans, and other food-covered garbage should be kept in airtight, insect-proof bags.
-For personal cleaning without water, use pre-moistened towelettes or baby wipes.
+For personal cleaning without water, use pre-moistened towelettes or baby wipes -- not as good as a shower or bath, but definitely better than not washing at all.
 Also maintain a two-week supply of any additional hygiene items required by members of the household.
-(Parents who usually rely on cloth diapers for their children might need disposable diapers during emergencies.)
+Parents who usually rely on cloth diapers for their children might need disposable diapers during emergencies.

 When preparing for an impending disaster, it's easy to overlook everyday tasks like doing laundry.
 But washing machines won't work during power outages, and wearing fresh socks and underwear every day becomes even more important when limited water supplies mean rare opportunities to bathe.
 Also, make certain to have at least one pair of good, sturdy shoes -- if a natural disaster leaves the ground littered with debris, wearing sandals that offer only minimal protection for your feet is a bad idea.